s0umadeep/Micro-Mongo/README.md

 # About

-Here you can find various web applications which are made from scratch with the help of **Spring Boot** using Java.
+This is a web applications which is made from scratch with the help of **Spring Boot** using Java.

 ## Tools
 1. Eclipse IDE (You can choose any IDE)